shubh7791/Sui.chainflow/src/content/blog/Rewilding-Solana.md

 What does BONK mean in the face of Solana's movement toward a more inclusive and democratic future?
 Who knows.
 Some signs suggest that the [winds may already be changing](https://decrypt.co/118545/developers-burn-5-trillion-bonk-as-solana-based-meme-coin-slides) for the token.

 Regardless of what happens with BONK, or any single project on Solana, it's clear that a shift is taking place on the network, toward a more community-led spiri .
 As Solana supporters [since before the network's public launch,](https://twitter.com/ChainflowPOS/status/1224783985152339974) we're excited to do our part to center decentralization in these important next steps.

-## Eyes Peeled

-Here are a few threads we’ll be keeping our eyes on over the coming weeks:

-## Livepeer Integrates with Bundlr for Decentralized Video Storage and Streaming 📺

-We've [previously highlighted](https://chainflow.io/the-cosmos-interchain-security-and-the-game-of-chains/) Livepeer (on which we've operated since 2018; find us [here](https://chainflow.io/chainflow-staking-systems/#livepeer)) as a potential player in the future overlap between Crypto and AI.
-In the present, meanwhile, Livepeer's primary application concerns video transcoding, the process by which streaming video is made viewable in different formats.
-Given that streaming video is the largest single driver of Web traffic, there's a lot of transcoding going on around the world at any given moment.
-This is a big opportunity space to work within.

-Last week, Livepeer shared some details about their new integration with Bundlr, a decentralized storage platform.
-Esentially, the integration will leverage Bundlr for the storage of video files, and Livepeer for their transcoding.

-This creates an interesting synergy that opens up more of the streaming video stack to blockchain-backed decentralization.
-We're curious to see how partnerships like this catalyze (or fail to spark) the adoption of more decentralized infrastructure for the Web.

-Check out Livepeer's recap of a recent chat with the Bundlr team, here:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Missed the Space with <a href="https://twitter.com/josh_benaron?ref_src=twsrc%5Etfw">@josh_benaron</a> of <a href="https://twitter.com/BundlrNetwork?ref_src=twsrc%5Etfw">@BundlrNetwork</a>?<br><br>Here’s a summary of the key insights 🧵👇 <a href="https://t.co/RwPBvFd5ZO">https://t.co/RwPBvFd5ZO</a></p>&mdash; Livepeer (@Livepeer) <a href="https://twitter.com/Livepeer/status/1611086374366777345?ref_src=twsrc%5Etfw">January 5, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Flow Considers the Onboarding Experience 👩‍👧

-Flow is an interestingly consumer-focused blockchain (on which we've operated since genesis in 2020; find us [here](https://chainflow.io/chainflow-staking-systems/#flow)) that powers, among other things, the trading card-like ["NBA Top Shot."](https://nbatopshot.com/) The network is notable, from a decentralization standpoint, for a taking a ["decentralize over time" approach.](https://www.notboring.co/p/flow-the-normie-blockchain)

-This, then, feels noteworthy: In a recent piece, the Chief Architect of Flow ponders a "hyrbid" custody model that would allow users to start with a custodial account, then transition to self-custody.
-You can read the full post, [here.](https://twitter.com/flow_blockchain/status/1611139372694540288)

-While, in many cases, the "decentralize over time" approach is a bit of ["Decentralization Theater",](https://chainflow.io/the-layers-of-decentralization/#seeing-the-truth-behind-decentralization-theater) Flow has a track record of actually doing it.
-Last year, for example, the network finally [launched permissionless smart contracts.](https://twitter.com/flow_blockchain/status/1544396077708636161)

-This latest custody proposal is, of course, speculative, but we'll be following along closely.
-For our part, we're [leading our own research](https://chainflow.io/crypto-onboarding-research/) into onboarding and wallets, and we love to see protocols openly question parts of the crypto user experience that have begun to crystallize around user-unfriendly patterns.

-## The Cosmos's Interchain Security Timeline Comes into Focus ⚛️

-In our [last update,](https://chainflow.io/the-cosmos-interchain-security-and-the-game-of-chains/) we wrote about the Cosmos's forthcoming Interchain Security (ICS) feature:

-> ICS solves [the challenge for new chains of spinning up their own validator sets] in a clever way by simply allowing new chains to run using the validator set of an existing chain.
-In the official ICS vocabulary, the new network becomes known as a "consumer chain," because it's "consuming" (or, "leasing") security from the existing network, which in turn becomes known as the "provider chain" because it's "providing" security to the new network.

-Cosmos commentator "Robb Stack" sums up the upcoming timeline of events for ICS's launch nicely:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">When <a href="https://twitter.com/search?q=%24ATOM&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$ATOM</a> Interchain Security?<br><br>The ICS draft proposal has been published on the Forum in Mid-December and it is planned to go live on-chain in mid-January.<br><br>Cosmos governance requires a 2 weeks voting period.<br><br>So the proposal will receive approval the last days of January.<br><br>1/7 <a href="https://t.co/CzkaXg5BxH">pic.twitter.com/CzkaXg5BxH</a></p>&mdash; Røbb Stack ⚛️ (@RobbStack_sats) <a href="https://twitter.com/RobbStack_sats/status/1609864661981138945?ref_src=twsrc%5Etfw">January 2, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-And researcher "Thyborg" breaks down next steps for the Hub:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Cosmos Hub is only a few weeks away from the launch of replicated security and the introduction of the very first value-capture mechanism for <a href="https://twitter.com/search?q=%24ATOM&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$ATOM</a>.
-Here&#39;s a brief description of what to expect after the interchain security module is (hopefully) approved by governance 🧵</p>&mdash; Thyborg (@Thyborg_) <a href="https://twitter.com/Thyborg_/status/1612403832570642433?ref_src=twsrc%5Etfw">January 9, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The first major step to watch will be the passage the next major upgrade for the Cosmos Hub, the "Rho" upgrade.
-(Chain updates often have fancy code names like this).
-This upgrade hasn't been put up for a formal vote yet, but the details are being [hashed out on the Cosmos Forum](https://forum.cosmos.network/t/proposal-187-accepted-v9-lambda-upgrade-with-replicated-security/8766) now.

-## Nakaflow Maintenance Update

-[Nakaflow.io](https://nakaflow.io/) is our tool for comparing the Nakamoto Coefficient for stake distribution on more than a dozen of the leading Proof-of-Stake blockchains (like Ethereum, Solana, the Cosmos Hub, and more).
-The Nakaflow site is currently down as we make some upgrades to the backend and user interface.

-We'll share an update on [Twitter](https://twitter.com/chainflowPoS) when the tool returns.
-We appreciate your patience in the meantime.